hewliyang/dsa3101-2210-14-lta/backend/README.md

 1. Heavily clustered in the south
 2. Not relevant to the locations of their traffic cameras which are on **highways** only

+The interactive plot is available at this [link](https://hewliyang.github.io/)

 ## API